-Caused by overexposure to UV rays, sunburns can affect anyone regardless of skin color and location.
+Caused by overexposure to UV rays, sunburns can affect anyone.
 The more time you spend outdoors, the more likely you’ll be overexposed to UV rays.
-And as preppers, sunburn can be a grave thing when we’re on the road, heading out to our bug out location (BOL).
+And as preppers, sunburn can be a grave thing when we’re on the road, heading out to our bug out location.

-Sunburns hurt—a lot.
+Sunburns hurt a lot.
 Thankfully, preventing them is relatively easy.
-One of the best ways to avoid sunburns is to lessen overexposure to UV rays.
+One of the best ways how to avoid sunburn is to lessen overexposure to UV rays.

-Look into getting breathable, long-sleeved, and investing in a few pieces of sun-protective clothing.
-These clothes are made of tightly-woven fabric that prevents UV rays from penetrating your skin.
-Sometimes they’re even treated with chemicals or made with material that reflects UV rays instead of absorbing them to protect you from sunburns further.
-Sun protective clothing also comes with UV protection factor (UPF) ratings that indicate their strength and protection against harmful UV rays.
+Sometimes, they’re even treated with chemicals or made with material that reflects UV rays instead of absorbing them to protect you from sunburns further.
+Sun-protective clothing also comes with UV protection factor (UPF) ratings that indicate their strength and protection against harmful UV rays.

 Slather On Some Sunscreen

-According to the American Academy of Dermatology, using sunscreen daily helps with sunburn and premature skin aging.
+According to the American Academy of Dermatology, using sunscreen daily helps prevent sunburns and premature skin aging.
 It also reduces the chances of getting melanoma, the most dangerous type of skin cancer.
 They also suggest using sunscreen that’s SPF 30 or higher.
 Apply sunscreen at least 20 minutes before heading out and reapply it along the way as needed.

-So what if you weren’t able to apply the tips above and you now have painful redness in different areas of your body?
+What if you weren’t able to apply the tips above, and you now have painful redness in different areas of your body?
 Well, not to worry.
 There are easy ways you can treat that sunburn.
-Sunburn doesn’t need a complicated treatment regimen.
-Often, you can use everyday items to provide relief and facilitate healing.
-You can easily find these items at home and can pack it in your BOB or store in your BOL.
-Here’s what you can do to treat sunburns:

 Cool Down and Hydrate

-Sunburns are classified as first degree burns.
+Sunburns are classified as first-degree burns.
 This means that the topmost, superficial layer of the skin is damaged.
-A significant amount of nerve endings are found in this layer so while sunburns are considered a mild form of burns, it can still hurt like nobody’s business.
+A significant amount of nerve endings are found in this layer, so while sunburn is considered a mild form of burns, it can still hurt like nobody’s business.

 One of the easiest ways to provide relief is water.
 Applying cool water to the skin soothes the damaged layers and helps it recover faster.
-Gentle running water is great but you can also apply cool, damp cloths to the affected area.
+Gentle running water is great, but you can also apply a cool, damp cloth to the affected area.

-Ice works great for sunburns too, but don’t apply it directly onto your skin because that can cause more damage.
-Wrap the ice in a zip baggie or cloth before gently applying it to the skin.
+Ice works great for sunburns, too, but don’t apply it directly onto your skin because that can cause more damage.
+Wrap the ice in a zip baggie or cloth before gently applying it.

 While you’re at it, drink lots of water and electrolytes to compensate for all the fluids you lost while out under the sun.
 Keeping hydrated rejuvenates your cells and helps a lot in the healing process.